-Natalie is an award-winning journalist and the host and producer of Taiwan Insider, RTI's flagship program that features a variety of news, interviews, and features.
+Natalie is an award-winning journalist and the host and producer of Taiwan Insider, RTI's flagship video magazine that features news, interviews, and features.
 She is also host and producer of the award-winning audio program Taiwan Today.
 She has interviewed countless fascinating guests on her programs about Taiwan and China.

 Natalie has won 13 top awards and honors in her career.
 She was awarded Taiwan's most prestigious broadcasting award, the Golden Bell, three times as well as top awards in the UK and New York:

-* In 2014, Natalie acted in and co-produced Lost in Dutch Formosa, a fictional historical play about a bicultural family that accidentally travels back in time.
+In 2014, Natalie acted in and co-produced Lost in Dutch Formosa, a fictional historical play about a bicultural family that accidentally travels back in time.
 It won Best Radio Play at the Golden Bell Awards and was named Highly Commended Creative Feature at the UK-based AIB.

-Natalie was on the jury for the 2013 and 2014 NY Festivals Radio Program & Promotion Awards.
+Natalie was on the jury for the NY Festivals Radio Program & Promotion Awards between 2013-2015.

 Natalie is also a writer.
-She has been a contributor to TIME magazine and has written many articles on Taiwan.
-She has also written two books: Free To Be You: A Woman's Guide to Dreams, Love, and Self-Discovery and Free to Love: 10 Keys to a Revolution of Our Love Culture.
+She has been a contributor to TIME Magazine and has published two books: Free To Be You: A Woman's Guide to Dreams, Love, and Self-Discovery and Free To Love: 10 Keys to a Revolution of our Love Culture.

 Natalie has also been an English news anchor at Taiwan's Public Television Service (PTS).

 She grew up in California and graduated from Columbia University with a B.A. in Economics.